andykuszyk/andykuszyk.github.io/2020-07-24-prometheus-histograms.md

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTZRwsKfQVttZ1VCzT9lClNqbuij0v9iuiZUXsVUBsP16n4juzgk2i3UyKvXEBu32Gb-RDZdWPEwe_b/pubchart?oid=1197197263&amp;format=image"></iframe>

 It shows the distribution of a dataset.
 Some values are low (<=10), some are medium (>10 and <=100) and some are high (>100 and <=1000).
 The histogram groups the data into buckets based on these ranges and counts how many values are in each bucket.
-This gives us some insight into how the data is distrubuted across its range of values.
+This gives us some insight into how the data is distributed across its range of values.
 When deciding how to draw a histogram, you normally choose bucket ranges that are sensible for the data and meaningful to the analysis.

 ## What about Prometheus histograms?
 Now that we know what a histogram is, let's talk about Prometheus histograms.
 Prometheus histograms are a little different to the above example in three ways:

 1. The buckets are cumulative - that is to say that each bucket contains values less than or equal to the bucket's upper threshold.
-2. A Prometheus histogram metric is also a timeseries - the example we say above can be thought of a simple example of a Prometheus histogram at an instant in time.
+2. A Prometheus histogram metric is also a time series - the example we say above can be thought of a simple example of a Prometheus histogram at an instant in time.
 But, Prometheus records these histograms over time so things are a little more complicated when you start writing queries.
 3. The time series itself is cumulative - the buckets in the histogram are always increasing so that the most recent instance of the histogram shows the total values for each of the buckets since the metric was first recorded.

 Let's focus on each of these differences in turn.